influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 * Hold recently written series data
 * Has max memory limit
-* When limit is crossed, old entries are expired (writes are not blocked)
+* When limit is crossed, old entries are expired according to the last compaction checkpoint.
+Entries written that are older than the last checkpoint time can be evicted.
+* If a write comes in, points after the checkpoint are evicted, but there is still not enough room to hold the write, the write returns and error.

 # Engine